-as a part of the registration process, students must also open a financial account with Financial Services and be formally charged-up for the proposed period of study.
+as a part of the registration process, students must also open a financial account with Financial Services for the proposed period of study.

 Once formal registration has been completed, enrolment records are established for each student by the Registrar.
 It is then the student's responsibility to ensure the enrolment record is maintained accurately and updated to reflect any changes (including the decision not to begin courses or to stop attending courses) as outlined below.